 Seamus Hughes is the Deputy Director of the Program on Extremism at George Washington University.
 He is an expert on terrorism, homegrown violent extremism, and countering violent extremism (CVE).
 He regularly provides commentary to media outlets, including the New York Times, The Washington Post, the Wall Street Journal, and BBC.
 Hughes previously worked at the National Counterterrorism Center (NCTC), serving as a lead staffer on U.S. government efforts to implement a national CVE strategy.
 Hughes created a groundbreaking intervention program to help steer individuals away from violence through non-law enforcement means, and worked closely with the FBI Joint Terrorism Task Force, Fusion Centers, and U.S. Attorney Offices.

-Bennett Clifford is a Research Fellow at the Program on Extremism.
+Bennett Clifford is a Senior Research Fellow at the Program on Extremism.
 He studies supporters of extremist groups in the United States and in the Caucasus, Central Asia, and the Balkans.
 In addition, Clifford studies terrorists' adaptation of digital communications technologies for operational and strategic planning.
 He is the author of the Program on Extremism reports "The Travelers: American Jihadists in Syria and Iraq" and "Encrypted Extremism: Inside the English-Speaking Islamic State Ecosystem on Telegram," and his research is frequently featured in academic and popular publications, including the Atlantic, Lawfare, and the CTC Sentinel.
 Clifford is a Master of Arts in Law and Diplomacy candidate at the Fletcher School of Law and Diplomacy.